bjornalm/minerva-ui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Getting started

+In the project directory, you can run the app in development mode.
+Make sure you have node.js and npm or yarn installed.

+### 1. Install the packages with `npm install`

+### 2. Start the proxy server needed for CORS with `npm run proxy`

+### 3. Start the app in development mode with `npm start`

+### Run`npm run proxy`

 ## Available Scripts

-In the project directory, you can run:

 ### `npm run proxy`

 Starts a proxy server used by the client to solve CORS.
-By default the proxy points to http://redmount.net:7681/post-handler To change the proxy URL you can modify the "proxy" script in package.json.
+The proxy is then running on http://localhost:8010/proxy By default the proxy points to http://redmount.net:7681/post-handler To change the proxy URL you can modify the "proxy" script in package.json.